Risk Assessment Tools

 These are approved tools and documents for conducting risk assessments at Iowa State University.
 For further information or explanation contact the Director, IT Security and Policies in IT Services.
 This office is available to assist departments in understanding the risk assessment process and getting started on completing their forms.

-This table includes examples for each of the four IT security objectives at each of the three levels of risk.
+This table includes examples for each of the four IT security objectives (confidentiality, data integrity, availability, authorized use) at each of the three levels of risk (low, moderate, high).

 This spreadsheet will help prioritize which risks should be addressed first.